nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/googlenet/README.md

 ### 2.1.
 Files
 - `googlenet.py`: Contains the PyTorch implementation of GoogleNet.
 - `notebook/GoogleNet_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the GoogleNet implementation with detailed explanations and visualizations.
-(Not yet implement)

 ## 3. How to Use
 ### 3.1.
 Running the Code